PyLops/pylops_eagehpc2021/README.md

 - ``SeismicInversion.*``: timing of PyLops post- and pre-stack inversion using arrays of type float64

 - ``SeismicInversion-float32.*``: same as ``SeismicInversion.*`` using arrays type float32

+- ``SeismicTransforms.*``: timing of PyLops ChirpRadon3D and PhaseShift using arrays of type float64

 - ``IBEX``: figures and log files for different runs